Shaughnessy, Vancouver: Demographics

+Education

 Shaughnessy is home to Little Flower Academy, Vancouver College, and York House School.
 The public elementary schools are Shaughnessy Elementary and Quilchena Elementary.
 There is one public high school in Shaughnessy, Point Grey Secondary.
 The neighbourhood is in the catchment area of each of Eric Hamber Secondary School, in Oakridge, or Prince of Wales Secondary School, in Arbutus Ridge.

+Parks

 Shaughnessy has five parks, including Shaughnessy Park, formally known as Crescent Park, and Angus Park in First Shaughnessy.
 The other three parks in Shaughnessy are Devonshire Park, Kerrisdale Park, and VanDusen Botanical Garden, located between 33rd and 41st Avenues.
 The Arbutus Greenway, purchased by the City of Vancouver from Canadian Pacific Railway, stretches along the western border of Shaughnessy from 41st Avenue to 16th Avenue.